-Margaret Dunning drives her 1930 Packard 740 Roadster to classic car shows.
-It’s causing a hoopla across the Interwebs.
+Margaret Dunning drives her 1930 Packard 740 Roadster to classic car shows—and she’s twenty years older than her car.

 Margaret was born in 1910 on a dairy farm west of Detroit to Charles and Elizabeth “Bessie” Dunning.